uskawi/Customer_Reviews/README.md

 -   The banner image on the main page and other pages is credited to Angela Roma.
 The image is posted in Pexel.
 -   The banner image on the main page and other pages is credited to Burak Kebapci.
 The image is posted in Pexel.
+- Trustpilot website inspired the Idea of the website and content.

 ### Acknowledgements